Good and Bad Passwords How-To

 My conclusion is, that any method that creates passwords that the

-individual can remember where the resulting passwords are
+individual can remember, where the resulting passwords are

-reasonably long and have sufficient character diversity and
+reasonably long and have sufficient character diversity, and

-word or the combination of multiple dictionary words, is likely
+or two dictionary words, is likely

-to result in a reasonably strong password that is unlikely to be
+to result in a reasonably strong password, that is unlikely to be

 cracked by today's or near future technology.
 The more widely

-immediately and for ever after poor passwords.
+and for ever after poor passwords.

 Humans Are Not Good Password Generators